mipear/KPArt/README.md

 ### Media

-- The images used across all pages are owned by Kevin Pearse, the artist this website showcases.
+- The images used across all pages of the website are owned by Kevin Pearse, the artist this website showcases.
+- The wireframes within the README.md were created using [Balsamiq] (<https://balsamiq.com/wireframes/desktop/#>)

 Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!